 This script interpolates the measurements every {interval} seconds.
 Typical values are 15-30 s.
 The p flag is optional but recommended.
 It will produce plots for each IF/polarization showing the original values and the interpolation that has been done.
 Check that the interpolation worked properly and ignored outliers.
-If no more options are provided, it will replace the original {antab_file}.
-But you may provide of NEWFILE which will write the output into NEWFILE.
-Specific start and ending times can be also provided, see the help with only interval.
+If no more options are provided, it will replace the original {antab\file}.
+But you may provide on NEWFILE which will write the output into NEWFILE.
+Specific start and ending times can be also provided, see the help with one of the second sec